chimera-linux/cports/Packaging.md

   installed in the build container, but are checked for availability (and built if missing).
 While these may be just names, you can also specify constraints (e.g. `foo<=1.0-r1`) and conflicts (`!foo`).
-* `distfiles` *(list)* A list of URLs to download and extract (by default).
-  The items can be either strings (in which case the filename is inferred from the URL itself) or 2-tuples (in which case the first field is the URL and the second field is the file name it will have when downloaded).
-The files are extracted in `self.wrksrc` in a way so that if extraction yields just a single regular directory, the contents of that will go in the `self.wrksrc`, otherwise the extracted files/directories are moved into the directory.
 * `env` *(dict)* Environment variables to be exported when running commands within the sandbox.
 This is considered last, so it overrides any possible values that may be exported by other means.
 Use sparingly.